langjam/jam0001/guitarvydas/README.md

 # Simplicity

-The goal is to make this project _so simple_ that it evokes _this is not hard enough_ and _this is not powerful enough_ and _this is cheating_ gag reflexes.
+The goal is to make this project _so simple_ that it evokes the _this is not hard enough_ and _this is not powerful enough_ and _this is cheating_ gag reflexes.

 We should not be wasting brain power on the fine details required by most GPLs.

-We should devote that brain power to more interesting concepts.
+We should devote our brain power to more interesting concepts.

 # The New Assembler

 I use GPLs (general purpose languages), in this case JavaScript and JSON and PROLOG, as _assembly_ languages.

-The less syntax and the less type checking (!) the better (see, also, Readability section below).
+The less syntax and the less type checking (!) the better (see, also, the Readability section below).

 Lisp (Common Lisp, Racket) would be my choice, but Ohm-JS has not yet been ported to lisp.

 80x86 is Old Assembler.
+JS and Lisp are the New Assemblers.

 # Discussion
 To me, 1st class comments means that: